MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/network/reference.md

 Use the **Filter** text box to filter requests by properties, such as the domain or size of the request.

-If the text box is not displayed, the **Filters** pane is probably hidden.
+If the text box isn't displayed, the **Filters** pane is probably hidden.
 For more information, see [Hide the Filters pane](#hide-the-filters-pane).

 The **Filter** text box: